 This partnership provides most of the standard DocuSign features, in addition to a zipForm Plus integration, REALTOR®-logo branding, and forms specifically designed to streamline real estate transactions.

-Features on those plans (not available on real estate plans) include ways to capture payments, bulk send documents, delegate signing authority between team members, and more.
+Features on those plans — including ways to capture payments, bulk send documents, delegate signing authority between team members, and more — may not be available on real estate plans.

 Authentisign vs DocuSign at a glance